danilogmuniz/informationFiltering/README.md

 # informationFiltering
-Simulations on the effect of information filtering during mate choice.
+Simulations of mate choice with information filtering.